Extramural Sanctuary of Demeter and Persephone, Cyrene: Architecture

-All archaeological sites, in some fashion, illustrate the overlays of time and space.
-With regard to the latter, it is clear that the Extramural Sanctuary's period of use took place from approximately late 7th century to its pre-Imperial Roman phase.
-The principal epochs of Sanctuary architecture took shape in the background of monumental events in the history of Cyrene (parent city).
-During the Sanctuary's four phases (see architectural style above) it underwent significant internal change, but still characteristically remained an extramural hillside precinct enclosing a variety independent(?) cultic installations.
+The Extramural Sanctuary was in use from the late 7th century BC until 4th century AD.
+The principal epochs of sanctuary architecture took shape in the background of monumental events in the history of Cyrene (parent city).
+During the Sanctuary's four phases, it underwent significant internal change, but still characteristically remained an extramural hillside precinct enclosing a variety independent(?) cultic installations.
 The major concessions to its rather steep-rise setting involve organizing the sloping hillside into a series of terraced zones which are themselves organized (over time) into three separately defined architectural zones: the Upper, Middle, and Lower Sanctuaries.

-Enough architectural evidence remains from the late Battiad period to enable one to confidently assert some existence of an Upper Sanctuary and a Middle Sanctuary.
-Although the identity of the Upper Sanctuary's Classical buildings remains for the most part ambiguous until as late as the Hellenistic period, the artifactual evidence for cultic activity on this level is extremely good.
-The Sanctuary's expansion north or down the wadi slope to the level of the Lower Sanctuary does not occur until the early Imperial period when both the Upper and the Lower Sanctuary levels take on the architectural features of what henceforth remain their characteristic layouts until the earthquake of 262 AD.
+Enough architectural evidence remains from the late Battiad period to show that the Upper and Middle sections already existed at that time.
+Although the identity of the Upper Sanctuary's Classical buildings remains mostly uncertain until as late as the Hellenistic period, evidence for cult activity on this level is good.
+The Sanctuary's expansion north or down the wadi slope to the level of the Lower Sanctuary did not occur until the early Imperial period when both the Upper and the Lower Sanctuary levels take on the architectural features of what henceforth remain their characteristic layouts until the earthquake of 262 AD.
 Most of the site's architectural limestone and marble frusta located scattered throughout the earthquake levels across the Middle Sanctuary appears to have originated with the Imperial period Upper Sanctuary additions.
 It is these additions which furnish most of the Sanctuary's restorable monuments.
-Moreover, although most of the surviving evidence for building activity down to the end of the Hellenistic period pertains to the Middle Sanctuary, in years leading up to the Sanctuary's earthquake destructions in the 3rd and 4th centuries, little new architectural endeavors are undertaken across most of its ca. 1900 sq. m. interior.
-Instead what new construction occurs takes place mainly at the Upper Sanctuary level.
-On the whole, the Sanctuary of Demeter and Persephone is a physical expansion covering approximately six hundred years of the occupation of its Upper and Middle Sanctuary grounds.
+Moreover, although most of the surviving evidence for building activity down to the end of the Hellenistic period pertains to the Middle Sanctuary, in years leading up to the Sanctuary's earthquake destructions in the 3rd and 4th centuries, only a few new architectural endeavours were undertaken, mainly at the Upper Sanctuary level.

 Religious aspects

-As a macroscopic religious artifact itself, the Sanctuary first served as an exclusive space.
 This space embodied the countryside's sacred aspects, as a space by which urbanity (city) is severed from the world of nature.
 However, the Sanctuary also functioned as a realm of inclusiveness, i.e. through its festivals, rituals, and cults.
 More generally, the sacred precinct (Sanctuary) served as a platform and occasion for civic union, expression and for building communicable relations with the peoples of the surrounding area.
+One such occasion was the Thesmophoria, an agricultural festival known to have been celebrated at Cyrene in honor of Demeter and Persephone.